 Welcome to Day 31 of our 99-day journey to September 9, FASDay.
 Today starts a series of FASD myths and facts.

-Our own experience agrees with the above.
 We went to many different therapists over the years.
 Many didn’t understand the brain difference and thus therapy failed.

 Great Comment from Jodee Kulp (Red Shoes Rock):

 We have seen neurodevelopment plus nutritional interventions work repeatedly to sooth and connect new pathways, however you are right the brain is cellularly different so to use strategies that work for TBI/Stroke are not fair to the person – to expect nuerotypical is not fair – but to embrace nuerodiversity in love – fun – play and learning we have been astounded. – Jodee Kulp

 2018 Update: I am not a medical professional and cannot provide any advice.
 Always speak to a licensed and respected health care professional.

 I found Addressing FASD in Treatment on the website for The National Center for Biotechnology Information.
 It is an excellent and thorough publication I would encourage you to read and suggest professionals you work with read as it includes a wealth of information on Fetal Alcohol Spectrum Disorder as well as tips on modifying treatment plans specific to a person with FASD.